24 Career Choices for French Learners

 5. Freelance Platforms

-Consider freelancing on platforms like Upwork, Fiverr, or Freelancer if you have specific skills.
-You can find translation, writing, and other language-related gigs.
+If you have specific skills, consider freelancing on platforms like Upwork, Fiverr, or Freelancer.
+You can find translation, writing, and other language-related gigs there.

-You can also use social channels like Facebook, LinkedIn, Quora, Twitter, Instagram, etc., to offer freelance jobs.
+You can also offer freelance jobs on social media channels like Facebook, LinkedIn, Quora, Twitter, Instagram, etc.

 6. Recruitment agencies